dmprofe/en.javascript.info/1-js/04-object-basics/09-object-toprimitive/article.md

 We can implement string and numeric conversion by ourselves, using special object methods.

+> ![t]- t: Skip the rest of this guide if you are in a hurry.
+>
+> - Know that you are missing something here.
+> - It makes use of Symbols (the previous guide, in case you skipped it).

 Now let's get into technical details, because it's the only way to cover the topic in-depth.

 ## Hints